connet-dev/connet/README.md

 [client.sources.serviceX] # matches destinations.serviceX
-route = "relay" # the kind of route to use relay-encryption = ["dhxcp"] # require `dhxcp` encryption when using relay for this source tcp.addr = ":8000" # the tcp address at which to listen for incoming connections to be forwarded tls.addr = ":8443" # the tls address at which to listen for incoming connections tls.cert-file = "/path/to/cert/file" # the server certificate to use tls.key-file = "/path/to/key/file" # the server certificate private key to use
+route = "relay" # the kind of route to use relay-encryption = ["dhxcp"] # require `dhxcp` encryption when using relay for this source url = "tcp://:8000" # url for the source to listen for incoming connections to be forwarded
+# other options for the url field:
+url = "tls://:8003" # runs a tls source server
+url = "http://:8080/path" # runs an http reverse proxy source server, path rewrite url = "https://:8443" # runs an https reverse proxy source server cert-file = "/path/to/cert/file" # the tls/https server certificate to use key-file = "/path/to/key/file" # the tls/https server certificate private key to use

-[client.sources.serviceY] # both sources and destinations can be defined in a single file route = "direct" # force only direct communication between clients, even if other end allows any tcp.addr = ":8001" # again, mulitple sources can be defined
+[client.sources.serviceY] # both sources and destinations can be defined in a single file route = "direct" # force only direct communication between clients, even if other end allows any url = "tcp://:8001" # again, mulitple sources can be defined
 ```

 ### Server